StillLynnTheCloset/LibIOIODynamixel/README.md

 LibIOIODynamixel
 ================

-CURRENTLY NOT WORKING
+Can currently send sommands to the motor, but cannot recieve any messages.

 A library for controlling a Dynamixel servo with an Android device using a IOIO board.

 Requires the IOIO libraries be added to the project properties.